FAQ

 Q. How does the Food Bank of Delaware get food?

 In order to ensure a consistent supply of certain food staples, the Food Bank of Delaware purchases food in large volumes.
-About 11 percent of our warehouse is purchased food items.

 Q. How is food distributed to hungry Delawareans?